Octopus (comics)

 Octopus is a supervillain from the comic book The Spirit by cartoonist Will Eisner.
 He first appeared in The Spirit on July 14, 1946, and became the primary nemesis in later stories.

 Fictional character biography

 The Octopus has never showed his face in the stories, but readers could always identify the character by the distinctive purple gloves he always wore.
 A master of disguise, The Octopus was involved in the epic fight with The Spirit, which left Denny Colt temporarily blind.
+These gloves become a symbol of his identity, a constant in the ever-changing disguises he employs to confound his adversaries and maintain his anonymity.
+As a master of disguise, The Octopus's ability to seamlessly transform his appearance makes him a formidable foe, one who can infiltrate any setting or situation undetected.